danipetra/Pint-Toss/README.txt.txt

 Pause menu

 IN PROGRESS:

-_RewardScene not loading on mobile build, maybe because the jsonManager doesn't have the permission to save data
-_Swipe: it depends on Screen.Widht so it may be more fast or slow depending on screen res // I NORMALIZED IT, further test needed perfect throw bonus (base it on slider value .38 < .45) Fireball gameplay: by scoring points your energy bar gets filled, once full your ball is on fire and all points are doubled for a certain amount of time (indicated by the same bar emptying) or until you miss a point.
+Fireball gameplay: by scoring points your energy bar gets filled, once full your ball is on fire and all points are doubled for a certain amount of time (indicated by the same bar emptying) or until you miss a point.
-Tutorial board showing game mechanics, integrated into mainmenu scene

-_Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen
+Tutorial board showing game mechanics, integrated into mainmenu scene _RewardScene and JsonLoader not working on mobile build, Json loader errors in Awake and in StopGame _Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen

-KNOWN ISSUES (marked with _ ):

-_lineRenderer and projections: not working
-_Camera not working on 3d, when the player rotates it keeps the same rotation

 COMPLETE:
+30 / 04
+perfect throw bonus (base it on slider value .38 < .45) Pc input actions and controls
+Add a text to the player that shows the points if scored

 29 / 04
 make enemy transparent and red
 Pint angular velocity when throwing it
 _Slider: can go down if the player swipes down, modify it only if there's an increment in the swipe's Ys